 Conventional wisdom is what all the so-called smart people know for sure is going to happen and what is happening.

-And if there is one guy in Washington who epitomizes conventional wisdom, the essence of what would be a moderate reasonable soft spoken non-confrontational,
+And if there is one guy in Washington who epitomizes conventional wisdom, the essence of what would be a moderate, reasonable,

-brilliant, intelligent, boring individual, be David Rodham Gergen.
+soft-spoken, non-confrontational, brilliant, intelligent, boring individual be David Rodham Gergen.

 He is Mr. Conventional Wisdom.

-See, folks, that just what do you mean she doesn't look like a commie babe?
+See, folks, what do you mean she doesn't look like a commie babe?

-How about that Anna Chapman, the the the Russian spy that they had to send out of the country because you're getting too close to somebody in the Obama regime.
+How about that Anna Chapman, the Russian spy that they had to send out of the country because she's getting too close to somebody in the Obama regime?

-She's a hottie, snurdly, and she's a commie.
+She's a hottie, Snerdley, and she's a commie.

-Anyway, she said she said to Rodham Gergen, uh, big question.
+Anyway, she said to Rodham Gergen, big question.

-What does Mitt Romney need to do right now to get Santorum's endorsement and more importantly to get the social conservatives behind it?
+What does Mitt Romney need to do right now to get Santorum's endorsement and more importantly to get the social conservatives behind him?

-These primaries, you know, in effect sucked Mitt Romney to the right and the positions he took, especially on social issues because he chased after the so-called Santorum social conservative vote.
+These primaries, in effect, sucked Mitt Romney to the right and the positions he took, especially on social issues because he chased after the so-called Santorum social conservative vote.

 He got himself mired into some of these women's issues like contraception and so forth, which I think have cost him among independents and cost him, especially among women.